yemyemyem/sempix20/README.md

 Developed by **Alexander Koch, Meryem Karalioglu** and **Rodrigo Lopez Portillo Alcocer**.

 ## Abstract
-Currently a growing reliance on automatic image captioning systems can be ob- served.
+Currently a growing reliance on automatic image captioning systems can be observed.
 These captions are oftentimes very generic and apply to a multitude of images.
 Furthermore the evaluation of the quality of these captions is a difficult task.
-In this paper we evaluate the quality of automatically generated image cap- tions by how discriminative they are.
+In this paper we evaluate the quality of automatically generated image captions by how discriminative they are.
 We trained an image captioning system and a multimodal version of it on the Flickr8K dataset.
 With them we conducted different experiments with varying levels of difficulty.
-Their implementation and theoretical foundations are described. <br>
+Their implementation and theoretical foundations are described. <br><br>
 The generated captions turn out to be not sufficiently discriminative which is demonstrated by the retrieval evaluation method.
 We show that this is an applicable method of automatic evaluation.

 ## Setup